 - Wear breathable clothing.
 Clothing made of natural fibers such as cotton and linen allows your perspiration to evaporate, cooling off the skin and helping you feel more comfortable.
 You can also wear wicking fabric while exercising to remove excess perspiration from your skin.

 Heat intolerance related to chemicals and foods (A real story)

-With the help of NAET, we get to the root of what is causing the heat intolerance.
-It could be the blockages which causes the body to not accept the heat energy, or it could be the certain food groups or medications which triggers the symptoms of heat intolerance.
+With us, we get to the root of what is causing the heat intolerance.
+It could be the blockages which causes the body to not accept the heat energy, or it could be the certain food groups or medications which trigger the symptoms of heat intolerance.

-There are certain foods which can trigger heat intolerance symptoms or sensations often associated with emotional or physical reactions such as:
+There are certain foods that can trigger heat intolerance symptoms or sensations often associated with emotional or physical reactions such as: